A606 road: Melton to Stamford

-The road passes Melton Mowbray railway station, and crosses the Birmingham to Peterborough Line and the River Eye.
-The road climbs the side of the River Eye's valley out of Melton, passing the former King Edward VII School.
-In Burton and Dalby it passes through Burton Lazars, and St James church, and is crossed by the Jubilee Way.
+Rejoining its original alignment at Burton Road near Burton Lazars, the A606 continues southeast climbing out of the River Eye valley, passing St James church in Burton and Dalby parish, crossed by the Jubilee Way.
 At crossroads there is a left turn for Whissendine, and a right turn for Little Dalby.
-In Somerby at the top of Leesthorpe Hill, there is the Leesthorpe Crossroads], with a right turn for Leesthorpe and Pickwell.
+In Somerby at the top of Leesthorpe Hill, there is the Leesthorpe Crossroads, with a right turn for Leesthorpe and Pickwell.
 The road climbs to the top of a hill, where it becomes the boundary between Rutland (to the left) and Leicestershire (to the right), reaching 160 metres at Green's Lodge.
 Rutland became independent in April 1997.
 Leaving the Rutland boundary, the road descends to reach Whissendine Brook, and there is a left turn for Whissendine, and a right turn for Cold Overton and Northfield Farm (both in Leicestershire).

 In Langham it ascends the side of Ranksborough Hill (at 191 metres, the second highest in Rutland), to reach 166 metres.
 Descending down the hill, it passes a right turn for Ranksborough Hall, an activity centre.
 In Langham, there is an abrupt turn to the left and one to the right, where it meets a road from Cold Overton.
 Ruddles Brewery was based here before 1997 – the year Rutland finally became independent.
 As Oakham Road it meets a roundabout for the bypass in Barleythorpe.
 The former route through Oakham is now the B640.
 The £11.6 million bypass opened on Wednesday 10 January 2007, with construction having started in October 2005.
 The contract had been awarded to Alfred McAlpine Civil Engineering in June 2003.
 The next roundabout is for the Lands' End clothing company.
 It crosses the Birmingham to Peterborough Line, and there is a roundabout for the B668 (Burley Road), close to a Midlands Co-op superstore.